Curves of Minimax Curvature: Reformulations

-Note that with the unit speed constraint $\|\dot{z}(t)\| = 1$ in Problem~(P) the solution curve $z(t)$ is parametrized with respect to its length.
+Note that with the unit speed constraint $\|\dot{z}(t)\| = 1$ in Problem~(P) the solution curve $z(t)$ is parametrized by arc length.
 Therefore the terminal time $t_f$ is nothing but the length of the curve $z(t)$.
 When the maximum allowed curvature $a$ is fixed, the length $t_f$ is allowed to vary, and the objective functional $a$ in Problem~(Pc) is replaced by $t_f$, Problem~(Pc) becomes the celebrated Markov--Dubins problem~\cite{Dubins1957,KreNud1977,Markov1889}, where one looks for the shortest curve between the oriented points $(x_0,y_0,\theta_0)$ and $(x_f,y_f,\theta_f)$, with a prescribed bound $a$ on its curvature:

 Let a straight line segment be denoted by an $S$ and a circular arc segment of curvature $a$ (or, turning radius $1/a$) by a $C$.
-Dubins' result is stated in terms of concatenations of type $S$ and type $C$ curve segments in the following theorem. \begin{theorem}[Dubins' theorem~\cite{Dubins1957}] A solution to Problem~{\em (MD)} exists, and any such solution, that is to say, any $C^1$ and piecewise-$C^2$ curve of minimum length in the plane between two prescribed endpoints, where the slopes of the curve at these endpoints as well as a bound on the pointwise curvature are also prescribed, is of type $CSC$, or of type $CCC$, or a subset thereof. \end{theorem}
+Dubins' result is stated in terms of concatenations of type $S$ and type $C$ curve segments in the following theorem. \begin{theorem}[Dubins' Theorem~\cite{Dubins1957}] A solution to Problem~{\em (MD)} exists, and any such solution, that is to say, any $C^1$ and piecewise-$C^2$ curve of minimum length in the plane between two prescribed endpoints, where the slopes of the curve at these endpoints as well as a bound on the pointwise curvature are also prescribed, is of type $CSC$, or of type $CCC$, or a subset thereof. \end{theorem}

 In the following theorem, we establish a relationship between Problems~(MD) and (Pc).
 In fact, the proof of the theorem utilizes Theorem~\ref{Dubins} as well as the following simple observation: Problem~(MD) minimizes the length $t_f$ while the bound $a$ on the curvature is fixed, and Problem~(Pc) minimizes $a$ while $t_f$ is kept fixed.